+For power class 2 RedCap UEs, certain degradation of the reference sensitivity in Table 7.3.2-1a is allowed for FDD bands with full duplex operation.
+The maximum amount of degradation is specified in Table 7.3.2-1c.

 For a RedCap UE equipped with 2 Rx antenna ports operating in HD-FDD mode, reference sensitivity for 2Rx antenna ports in Table 7.3I.2-2 shall be met with uplink transmission bandwidth less than or equal to that specified in Table 7.3I.2-4.